-I like to combine my curiosity with personal and societal values such as openness, fairness and accessibility.
+I like to combine my curiosity with personal and societal values such as openness and accessibility.

-Besides the broad topics mentioned above, over the years I have grown particularly interested in:
+Within the broad topics mentioned above, I am particularly interested in:

 Except where noted, publications have been refereed.